Makoko

 Makoko is an informal settlement across the 3rd Mainland Bridge located on the coast of mainland Lagos, Nigeria.
 A third of the community is built on stilts along the lagoon and the rest is on the land.
 The waterfront part of the community is largely harboured by the Egun people who migrated from Badagary and Republic of Benin and whose main occupation is fishing.

-Makoko comprises six individual villages, of which four are floating communities (Adogbo, Migbewhe, Oko Agbon and Yanshiwhe) and two are on land (Apollo and Sogunro).The state government of Lagos refers to the area as Makoko-Iwaya Waterfront.
+Makoko comprises six individual villages, of which four are floating communities (Adogbo, Migbewhe, Oko Agbon and Yanshiwhe) and two are on land (Apollo and Sogunro).
+The state government of Lagos refers to the area as Makoko-Iwaya Waterfront.

 Makoko is sometimes referred to as the "Venice of Africa" owing to its waterways.
 Its population is considered to be 85,840; however, the area was not officially counted as part of the 2007 census and the population has been estimated to be much higher – as high as over a million in 2020.
 In July 2012, the Lagos State government ordered that some of the stilts beyond the power lines be brought down without proper notice.
 This led to the destruction of several stilts on the Iwaya/Makoko waterfront and many families were rendered homeless.

 History

-Established in the 19th century, much of Makoko rests in structures constructed on stilts above Lagos Lagoon.
+Established in the 18th to 19th century, much of Makoko rests in structures constructed on stilts above Lagos Lagoon.
 Makoko is a neighbouring community to Iwaya on the waterfront and Oko Baba.

 The name Makoko is literally translated from Yoruba to be "Pick Akoko".
 In Yoruba tradition, "Akoko" leaves are used to aid fertility and also used during Chieftaincy coronation, present day Makoko had the leaf growing in abundance.

+Demolition

+While the commune often gets foreign media and travel influencer attention, successive Lagos State governments have considered it an eyesore and effected several rounds of demolitions including in 2005, 2012 and January 2026 citing safety violations.

 In July 2012, Lagos State government under the governorship of Babatunde Fashola ordered that the stilts on the Iwaya/Makoko waterfront be demolished and dozens of stilts were demolished within 72 hours of notice to the residents.
 Nearly 3,000 people lost their homes to the demolition exercise.

 Two months after the partial demolition, a Serac housing affiliate known as the Urban Spaces Innovation developed a regeneration plan for Makoko that would bring the community together with academics, non-profits, and international consultants.
 The plan was submitted to the Lagos State Ministry of Urban and Physical Planning in January 2014.